What is the TRUE Function?

 If the condition is met in this example, Excel returns TRUE.
 If the condition is not met, Excel returns FALSE.
 We can use either of the formulas:

-Few things to remember about the TRUE Function
+A few things to remember about the Function

 - If we want to enter TRUE, or if we want to provide TRUE as a result in a formula, we can just enter the word TRUE directly into a cell or formula and Excel will interpret it as the logical value TRUE.
 For example: